Geraint/test/another-file.md

 # Another file

-Having more than one file will make for more interesting commits.
+Having more than one file might make for more interesting commits.

+Here's more text.